HandsOnDataViz/book/docs/HandsOnDataViz.md

 <a href="https://www.opendatanetwork.com/" class="uri">https://www.opendatanetwork.com/</a>

-Closely examine your data files to understand their meaning, sources of origin, and limitations. **TO DO** expand on this theme with examples of bad and misleading data
+Closely examine your data files to understand their meaning, sources of origin, and limitations.
+TODO: expand on this theme with examples of bad and misleading data

 1. Always ask: Am I using the best available data?